elastic/elasticsearch/TRACING.md

 tracing.apm.agent.server_url: https://<your-apm-server>:443
 ```

-When using an API key or secret token you need to add it to the Elasticsearch Keystore with the token `tracing.apm.agent.secret_token`.
-The keystore tool should be in `bin/elasticsearch-keystore`.
-Doing `bin/elasticsearch-keystore add tracing.apm.agent.secret_token` and then entering the token is enough.
-Using API keys, you need to change this to `tracing.apm.agent.api_key`.
+When using a secret token to authenticate with the APM server, you must add it to the Elasticsearch keystore under `tracing.apm.secret_token`.
+For example, execute:

+    bin/elasticsearch-keystore add tracing.apm.secret_token

+then enter the token when prompted.
+If you are using API keys, change the keystore key name to `tracing.apm.api_key`.

 All APM settings live under `tracing.apm`.
 All settings related to the Java agent
 go under `tracing.apm.agent`.
 Anything you set under there will be propagated to